TripleCrownDiamond/vyrale/project/work-with-us/design-system.md

-# 🎨 vyrale Design System
+# 🎨 ⚡vyrale Design System

-This document outlines the core components, styles, and guidelines for building interfaces for vyrale, ensuring consistency and leveraging our tech stack.
+This document outlines the core components, styles, and guidelines for building interfaces for ⚡vyrale, ensuring consistency and leveraging our tech stack.

 Built With: Next.js 14, TailwindCSS, Shadcn/UI